jt989073/Section-One-Notes/6-Module/1-week/3-day/notes.md

 something has the correct type, but whether something can use a particular method.

+Unlike statically-typed languages where the type of a variable is explicitly declared, Python is dynamically typed, meaning the type of a variable is determined at runtime.
+Duck typing takes advantage of this dynamic typing by allowing objects to be used based on their behavior, rather than requiring them to inherit from a specific class or interface.

 ## [EAFP](https://docs.python.org/3/glossary.html#term-EAFP) vs [LBYL](https://docs.python.org/3/glossary.html#term-LBYL)

 ### Easier to ask for forgiveness than permission